greg-raven/Uncommon-Sense/_posts/2017-03-15-democracy-is-a-threat-to-the-american-republic.md

 In contrast, the Progressive-liberal view of democracy --- in addition to its hostility to individual rights --- was illustrated perfectly by Woodrow Wilson over a century ago.
 He noted (approvingly) that <q>socialism and democracy are almost if not quite one and the same.
 They both rest at bottom upon the absolute right of the community to determine its own destiny and that of its members.
 Men as communities are supreme over men as individuals.</q> Wilson complained, <q>Some citizens of this country have never got beyond the Declaration of Independence.</q>

-As president, Wilson openly embraced the idea of a ‘living constitution.’
-Basically, Progressives and liberals (and some Republican ‘moderates’) insist that the Constitution can be changed without a constitutional amendment simply by reinterpretation (i.e., by redefining its words and reading into its text new principles, such as new government powers).
+As president, Wilson openly embraced the idea of a 'living constitution.'
+Basically, Progressives and liberals (and some Republican 'moderates') insist that the Constitution can be changed without a constitutional amendment simply by reinterpretation (i.e., by redefining its words and reading into its text new principles, such as new government powers).

 Progressives and liberals have engaged in a relentless attack on America, pushing countless policies that incorporate leftist ideology and violate individual rights.
-On issue after issue, the federal government (with laws passed by Congress, executive orders issued by presidents, and opinions delivered by the Supreme Court) has disregarded the Constitution’s limits on federal power and has imposed such policies on the entire nation.
+On issue after issue, the federal government (with laws passed by Congress, executive orders issued by presidents, and opinions delivered by the Supreme Court) has disregarded the Constitution's limits on federal power and has imposed such policies on the entire nation.
 And this has been done in the name of democracy.

 The founding fathers would have vehemently opposed both this abuse of power and the promotion of democracy (sometimes called representative democracy) to rationalize the abuse.